-And one of the most effective ways to remind them you exist is through an email marketing strategy that sends your marketing database information that’s relevant to them on a consistent, expected basis.
+And a really effective way to remind them you exist is through an email marketing strategy that sends your marketing database information that’s relevant to them on a consistent, reliable basis.

-And the most effective way to send out email marketing based on understanding your contact’s needs is by segmenting your marketing database.
+And the most effective way to send out email marketing based on understanding your database’s needs is by segmenting your marketing database.

 ★ Want to learn how to make your email marketing strategy more effective?
 Have a look at these posts and resources: